KyleRego/KyleRego.github.io/collections/_posts/2024-08-27-looking-at-controllers.markdown

 ## Using a repository to do database access instead of the DbContext

 The next refactor is to implement a Repository pattern for database access.
 At the very least this provides an interface for mocking the database in unit tests.
-I've also found it useful for implementing a deep interface for supporting sorting, searching kind of features as an abstract base repository, since those operations that are most efficiently carried out by the database, and also for encapsulating what the standard eager loading behavior is for each entity.
+I've also found it useful for implementing a deep interface for supporting sorting, searching kind of features as an abstract base repository, since those operations are most efficiently carried out by the database, and also for encapsulating what the standard eager loading behavior is for each entity.

 {% highlight c# %}
 public interface IBookRepository